eibens/edcb/README.md

 deno run -A --unstable dev.ts [...args]
 ```

-The [cli.ts](cli.ts) module exports the `cli` function, which can be used to
+The [mod.ts](mod.ts) module exports the `cli` function, which can be used to run
-start the CLI manually using TypeScript.
-The specified options are used as
+the CLI using TypeScript.
+The specified options are used as defaults.
+For
-defaults.
-For example, one can specify the `ignore` option, which will then be
+example, one can specify the `ignore` option, which will then be used if the
-used if the `--ignore` option was not provided on the command-line.
-This is an
+`--ignore` option was not provided on the command-line.
+This is an example of a
-example of a `dev.ts` file that uses [edcb]'s TypeScript API:
+`dev.ts` file that uses [edcb]'s TypeScript API:

 ```ts
 /**